Sales Interview Questions

 As Tony Robbins says, “There is no greatness without a passion to be great.”
 You don’t want complacency in your sales people; you want driven individuals who are enthusiastic about achieving their own desires.
 The key is to ensure they can transfer that enthusiasm to your product or service.
 Ask your applicant, “What do you think about what we offer?” or “What do you want to learn more about?”
 Discuss what you offer with them at length, and study their body language as they respond to your questions and conversation.

+Asking the right sales interview questions is crucial because your sales staff is crucial.
 Consumers know when their sales person isn’t entirely behind a product or service.
 Subconsciously they’ll start to doubt making the purchase at all.
 Conversely, an enthusiastic sales person who is passionate about the product will automatically draw potential customers in.

 Are they a match for your company?